 Semester Steps First Year Fall Semester Seek advice from MSN Program Director to identify a suitable topic for thesis.
-Review Graduate School Thesis and Dissertation Manual. https://graduate.appstate.edu/graduate-thesis-and-dissertation-manual.
+Review Graduate School Thesis and Dissertation Manual.
 First Year Spring Semester Identify thesis topic addressing a problem in nursing education and submit to MSN Program Director.
 Identify and select a thesis chair and committee for departmental approval.
 Register for Thesis for Fall Semester (1 credit, NUR 5999) Sign Special Course Approval Form.
 First Year Summer Session Submit Prospectus.
 Establish Fall semester meeting dates and thesis proposal defense dates with thesis chair and committee.
 Complete the Thesis/Dissertation Committee Membership Form.
 Second Year Fall Semester Write and defend thesis proposal.
-Following a successful defense of a project proposal, the chair of committee is to complete the Report of Candidacy and/or Proficiency Form.
+Following the defense of a project proposal, the chair of committee is to complete the Report of Candidacy and/or Proficiency Form.
 Submit study for IRB review after proposal defense approval.
 Register for Thesis for Spring Semester (1 credit, NUR 5999) Sign Special Course Approval Form.
-Establish Spring meeting dates with thesis chair and committee for thesis progress reports.
+Establish spring meeting dates with thesis chair and committee for thesis progress reports.
 Information on Human Subjects Protection and IRB proposal submission can be found on the Research Protections page.
 Second Year Spring Semester Carry out thesis proposal.
 Register for Thesis for Summer Semester (1 credit, NUR 5999) Sign Special Course Approval Form.
 Establish Summer semester meeting dates with thesis chair and committee for thesis progress reports and defense.
 Apply for graduation.
 Second Year Summer Semester Thesis defense and completion.
 Complete the Graduate School Process for submission.
-Thesis submission-see Graduate School site: https://graduate.appstate.edu/graduate-thesis-and-dissertation-manual/defense-and-graduate-school-review Following a successful final defense, the chair of the committee is to file a Comprehensive Exam Report (Degree).
+Thesis submission per Graduate School guidelines.
+Following a successful final defense, the chair of the committee is to file a Comprehensive Exam Report (Degree).
 This is an online form that can be found on the Graduate School Forms Page.